pawelbudziszewski/o3de-sample-vehicle-assets/README.md

 These assets were tested using:
 - Vehicle Dynamics Gem ver.
 1.0.0
 - O3DE ver.
-23.20.3
+23.20.3, 24.9.0 (stabilization)
-- Ubuntu Linux 22.04
+- Windows 11, Ubuntu Linux 22.04

 This gem should work with newer versions of Vehicle Dynamics Gem (unless they introduce breaking changes).
-It should also work with any version of O3DE supported by the Vehicle Dynamics Gem.
-I see no reason it shouldn't run on Windows, but I haven't tested it yet.

 ## Usage